 What is a good bankroll amount?

 This number is really up to you.
 By creating a budget, you will know exactly how much money to spend each time you place a bet.
-Whether it be $50 or $1000, just know what you are comfortable with.
+It’s important to wager within your means.

 Is one bet the best bet?